mrdevil786/ASAutoClicker/README.md

 The warning typically only appears the first time you run the application.

+## Antivirus False Positives

+Some antivirus programs, including Windows Defender, may flag AutoClicker as a potential threat (such as "Trojan:Win32/Wacatac.C!ml").
+This is a **false positive** because:

+1. AutoClicker simulates mouse clicks programmatically, which is behavior similar to some malware
+2. It uses low-level system hooks to capture and simulate input events
+3. Many auto-clicker tools face the same issue with antivirus software

+**If your antivirus flags this application:**

+1. **Add an exclusion** in your antivirus settings for the AutoClicker.exe file
+2. **Report the false positive** to your antivirus vendor
+3. If you're concerned, you can build the application from source to ensure it's safe

+This application is open-source, so you can review all the code to verify its safety.

 ## Build Requirements

 - .NET Framework 4.7.2 or higher